 Why Subscribe to the Human Life Review?

 The biggest reason: immediate digital access to every issue we’ve ever published.
-That’s almost 45 years; since 1975)
+That’s over 45 years; since 1975)

 You will be reminded next year when your subscription expires, and it can renew automatically on your credit card, if you choose!
 To begin, choose one of the following options:

 Digital Only Subscription